themomtl/PDF-GEN/README.md

 # PDF-GEN

 ## Description
-PDF-GEN is a repository written in C# aimed at generating PDF documents.
-This repository serves as a starting point for anyone looking to integrate PDF generation functionality into their C# projects.
+PDF-GEN is a repository written in C# aimed at generating PDF documents for healcare legal documents.

 ## Features
-- Basic PDF generation
+- Basic and complex PDF generation
 - Customizable document content

-## Getting Started
-### Prerequisites
-- .NET Framework or .NET Core SDK installed on your machine.

-### Installation
-1. Clone the repository: